Running on Docker

 The above step creates a network interface (typically named dvb0_0

 ), configures the appropriate firewall rules, and assigns an IP address to the interface.
 Additionally, it configures the so-called reverse-path filtering rule for the interface.
-However, this particular configuration will not take effect when executed inside the container, as the container does not have permission to change the reverse-path filtering rules.
-Hence, to complete the configuration, run the following command directly from the host instead:
+However, the latter will not take effect when executed inside the container, as the container does not have permission to change the reverse-path filtering rules.
+Hence, to complete the configuration, run the following CLI command directly on the container host:

 blocksat-cli rp -i dvb0_0